 Princes Park & its labyrinth are a family favourite as is the beautiful Sefton Park, although you’ll be unable to drive to both of these.
 If you’re going here in the summer months, we recommend taking a picnic, bikes and scooters and spending half a day.
 Sefton Park hosts Africa Oye every June which attracts up to 50,000 people.

-Toxteth also known as L8, is Liverpool’s most culturally diverse community.
+Toxteth is also known as L8 & is Liverpool’s most culturally diverse community.
 You may have heard negative stories about Toxteth but it was once the home of wealthy merchants.
 Sadly in 1981, the landmark Rialto Theatre was burned down in the riots but since then the area has undergone regeneration and investment.

 Not to miss things in the area of Toxteth include the infamous Granby Street Market and Squash a community organisation centred around arts, food and the environment.
 Squash grow and sell fresh veg and have a lovely cafe with plenty of parking.
 Opposite, if you’re staying a while and have kids is the Toxteth Fire Fit Hub.